Talking to Your Kids About Illegal Immigration

 Too frequently, worldly sentiments about border security suggest illegal immigrants are less than human, or “the bad guys.”

-It’s an undeniably easy, attractive way for adults to view the world because it doesn’t require introspection or discernment.
-Unfortunately, children are also vulnerable to believing this lie, often because they don’t have the capacity to fully understand complex issues.
+It’s an undeniably attractive way for adults to view the world because it doesn’t require introspection or discernment.
+Children are vulnerable to believing this absolutist lie because they lack the capacity to fully comprehend complex problems.

-You can help your children avoid dehumanizing illegal immigrants (making them the “bad guys”) by emphasizing that God creates and loves all people and offers them forgiveness for every sin — including breaking the law.
+You can help your children avoid making illegal immigrants “the bad guys” by emphasizing that God creates and loves all people equally and offers them forgiveness for every sin — including breaking the law.

-Parents can contextualize this lesson with Bible stories illustrating how Jesus engaged with people who had made mistakes during His earthly ministry, and how His love healed and redeemed them.
+Parents can contextualize this lesson with examples of Jesus engaging with imperfect people during His earthly ministry, and how His love healed and redeemed them.

-As children get older, you can further humanize people who come to America illegally by exploring why many of them come — fear for their safety, desperation to provide for their families and desire to better their circumstances.
+As your children grow, you can further humanize people who come to America illegally by exploring why many come — fear for their safety, desperation to provide for their families, and desire to better their circumstances.

-Thoughtful questions like, “Have you ever done something wrong when you were afraid?” can help children start to understand these moral dilemmas and identify with those searching for better lives.
+Reflective questions like, “Have you ever done something wrong when you were afraid?” can help children understand these moral dilemmas and identify with those searching for better lives.

 Biblical discussions of immigration policy should be anchored in our desire to love and care for our neighbors.

-Once children understand people entering America illegally are humans worthy of care and compassion, they are equipped to discuss what policies most effectively care for everyone involved.
+Once children understand that people entering America illegally are humans worthy of care and compassion, they can begin contemplating which policies most effectively care for everyone involved.

 To explain why illegal immigration is wrong in a biblical context, just remember the three S-es: Safety, Security and Stability.